danicat/pacgo/step08/README.md

 We've already handled the parsing, now we need to replace the hard coded values with their flag equivalents.

-This is done replacing the hard coded value by the value of the flag (please note the de-reference operator, as the flags are pointers).
+This is done by replacing the hard coded value with the value of the flag (please note the de-reference operator, as the flags are pointers).

-At `loadConfig`:
+In `loadConfig`:

 ```go
 func loadConfig() error {